 Therapy is meant to be supplemental help.
 In other words, you should be encouraged to find help and support in other areas such as your community, family, friends, pets, hobbies, work, life coaches, gyms, and religious affiliations.
 The therapist should encourage personal growth, independence, healing, and competency.
-Some may attend therapy on a weekly basis for years, and that’s ok, but it’s important that the client not become dependent on the therapist.
+Some may attend therapy weekly for years, and that’s ok, but it’s important that the client not become dependent on the therapist.

 When you start to feel stronger, I suggest discussing the frequency of your visits with your therapist.
 It’s best not to avoid certain topics because they scare you.
 The therapeutic setting is exactly where you should be practicing these skills.
 Of course, if you feel unsafe with your therapist or too overwhelmed with life, you do not have to have a well-planned exit strategy.
-Sometimes, people just stop going and this is ok, too, but I recommend that you reflect on why you decided to avoid the conversation with your therapist.
-There’s usually something there to work through if you are struggling with an exit plan.
+Sometimes, people just stop going, and this is ok, too, but I recommend that you reflect on why you decided to avoid the conversation with your therapist.
+There’s usually something to work through if you struggle with an exit plan.

 Remember, you can always come back to therapy.
 Life has a way of throwing curveballs at you when you least expect it.
 Use therapy to continue building your skillset and toolbox.
 We continue to change as people, and having the proper support set in place to help you understand these changes, is extremely important.